MicrosoftDocs/minecraft-creator/creator/Documents/GameTestBuildYourFirstGameTest.md

 ## Running your tests within the game

 Once you have completed your GameTest behavior pack, you'll want to try it out within Minecraft.
 To do this, create a new Minecraft world.
-For this new world, you'll want to start in Creative mode and turn the GameTest Framework experiment on.
-You'll want to add the GameTeset Behavior Packs in your world.
+For this new world, you'll want to start in Creative mode and turn the _Beta APIs_ experiment on.
+You'll want to add the GameTest Behavior Packs in your world.
 If everything is correct, you should see the Start Hello World GameTest behavior pack when you create your world:

 ![Minecraft Behavior Pack with GameTest](Media/GameTestBuildYourFirstGameTest/behaviorpack.png)